exercism/v3/languages/csharp/exercises/concept/tuples/.docs/after.md

-Note that tuples were introduced into the language relatively recently (C# 7) so if you want to use them you should make sure your code base is using a version of the compiler 7 or later.
+Note that tuples were introduced into the language relatively recently (C# 7) so if you want to use them you should make sure your code base is using version 7 or later of the language.

 [tuples]: https://docs.microsoft.com/en-us/dotnet/csharp/tuples
 [tuple-projection-initializers]: https://docs.microsoft.com/en-us/dotnet/csharp/tuples#tuple-projection-initializers